 The area must have a housing density of 250 residential units/square mile or less (as defined by E-911 database).

-The alternative service(s) must accept hauler exempt materials during the hours the facility is open to residents and must be open at least one weekday and one weekend day each week, for a minimum of 6 hours per day.
+The alternative service(s) must accept hauler exempt materials during the hours the facility is open to residents for collection of municipal solid waste (trash).
 Hours of operation along with the contact name and service location must be posted on the municipality’s website.

 The municipality must have implemented a variable rate pricing system which meets the Agency’s guidance for variable rate pricing throughout the municipality.

+Option B: One or more designated haulers for alternative services:

+Rather than rely on facilities for the alternative service, an area could have one or more haulers that offer services to all in that area.
+Under this scenario, other haulers would be exempt from the requirement to offer the collection service for that mandated material.

+Capacity: A designated hauler would need to offer collection of mandated materials in the delineated service area.
+One or more haulers could be used to cover all within the service area.
+If, in the future, the hauler discontinues the services, the SWME would have X months to secure another designated hauler or the exemption would no longer be valid.

+Convenience: Curbside collection would be offered to all within the designated area.

+Option C: Combination of Option A and Option B for alternative services:

+In order to provide alternative services in some areas, portion(s) of the delineated area could be served by facilities and other portions could be served by one or more haulers.

 Additional requirements for mandated recyclables [See 10 V.S.A. § 6607a(g)(3)B]: